-The Group continued to run a low cost base with administrative costs of £0.37 million which were in line with those for the previous year (2014: £0.33 million).
+The Group continued to run a low cost base with administrative costs of £0.44 million which were in line with those for the previous year (2015: £0.37 million).

-Interest from deposits for the year amounted to £0.03 million versus £0.05 million in the previous year.
-This reduction was driven by a lower monthly average cash balance and the continued absence of attractive interest rates in the current market.
+Interest from deposits for the year amounted to £0.03 million versus £0.03 million in the previous year and in addition the previous year benefited from foreign exchange finance gains of £0.02 million.